StoneCoder123/AI-RaceCars/README.md

 I might later extend this to make a fully fledged racing game where the AI is trained by this method.

+To run the game, click on the Self Driving Car.exe file.
+Make sure there are to .dll errors.

 Important Controls And Instructions: 1) 'P' is to progress a generation ( Each car's NN is updated)